eldewritohelp/eldewritohelp.github.io/index.md

     <li> There's a problem with higher end GPU's where graphics break completely or blackscreen on boot.
 There's no fix as
 this is an unoptimised alpha build which has poor AMD and Intel GPU support which ElDewrito devs sadly can't fix without source code.
 Report it on /r/HaloOnline bi-weekly thread, we'll verify in time, there's thousands of bug reports, it won't be fixed soon.</li>
+      <li> Try this: Cut and paste dewrito_prefs.cfg outside of the folder for backup, launch the game.
+If it doesn't work, put the file back. </li>
       </ul>
 </div>